lichkitsch/campaigns/short.md

 | Wisdom | `WIS` | Intuition, perception, aim |
 | Charisma | `CHA` | Performance, persuasion, deceit |

+Characters gain +1 to one trait score when they gain a level.

 If the obstacle has heart points (HP) and the outcome is positive, the player may roll damage dice to reduce the obstacle's HP.
 Obstacles with zero HP are no longer a threat.
 On a negative outcome the narrator might roll damage dice to reduce the character's HP.
 Characters with zero HP suffer a major narrative setback such as permanent injuries, lost or broken equipment, or even death (if allowed by the player).
 Characters start with 10 max HP at level 1 and increase their limit by rolling their new damage dice when they gain a level:

 | L1 | L2 | L3 | L4 | L5 | L6 | L7 | L8 | L9 | L10 | L11 | L12 |